 I’ve been wanting to talk ‘poetry plus’ with poet, playwright and creative literacy practitioner Joseph Coelho ever since his first collection was published back in 2014.
 Werewolf Club Rules went on to win the CLiPPA Poetry Award and more than a dozen books have followed, including the Luna Loves picturebooks, an activity book called How to Write Poems and Zombierella, the first in a trilogy of ‘twisted fairytales’ in verse, but it was his genre-busting The Girl Who Became a Tree that finally brought us together.
-Published by Otter-Barry Books, this story told in poems is illustrated throughout with black-and-white line drawings by Kate Milner, and has been nominated for this year’s Carnegie Medal.
+Published by Otter-Barry Books, this story told in poems is illustrated throughout with black-and-white line drawings by Kate Milner, and has been shortlisted for this year’s Carnegie Medal.

 Kate’s illustrations add something special to the experience of reading Joe’s absorbing and affecting poems, so I was excited when both Kate and Joe were able to join me for an interview, Lockdown-style.
 I hope you’ll enjoy their insights into the creation of this book as much as I did.

 A story of a girl with a hurt she can’t express…Let’s start by taking a look at The Girl Who Became a Tree.
 The dust-jacket shows a teenage girl holding a game controller, and one glance is enough to know that something’s wrong.
 Her hair streams up, as though electrified, and the wash of colour adds a sense of threat.
 It’s an arresting image: one that propels us straight into the book, where a hundred or so poems are waiting to draw us further in.
 Direct, accessible and immensely evocative, these poems (and accompanying artwork) are individually intriguing.
 Taken as a whole, it’s hard to resist their narrative energy and the ideas they unleash.